Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## rnk_getTransactions

-Returns a range of transactions starting from a specific number within the ReactVM.
+Returns a range of transactions starting from a specified transaction number within the ReactVM.

 ### Parameters